-In most cases, when users start to access and use a new application or a new release, app performs pretty well.
-As the user base grows and usage increases, the app can outgrow its infrastructure.
-Users can start experiencing a dip in performance.
-Latency increases, bandwidth and memory get exhausted quickly, and some code architectures start to fail because they do not scale well with the increased amount of users.
 This is not an unexpected issue; infrastructure and application architecture are meant to scale with increased usage.
-The risk is not knowing ahead of time when the application will ‘break’ or when the infrastructure will go down because there is increased load on the server.
-This issue can lead to big losses especially in financial terms.
+The risk is not knowing ahead of time when the application will break or when the infrastructure will go down because of increased load on the server.
+This issue can lead to big losses, in both financial terms and customer confidence.

 Prerequisites